CandleLibrary/Wick/README.md

 ### A Container of Truth

-Wick provides the container tag, `<w-c>` or `<w-container>`, as  a way to produce lists and groups components from an array of related data.
+Wick provides the container tag, `<w-c>` or `<w-container>`, as a way to produce lists and groups of components from an array of related data.
 The container system works by placing inside of a `<w-c>` tag a mic which listens for messages that have arrays as values.
 A component tag or a `<w-s>` must also be declared inside the `<w-c>` to serve as the blueprint for components that will be created when the channel receives array data.
 ```HTML
 <w-c>
   ((array))